 A relevant public authority is an agency with responsibility for, and control of, records previously created by an agency that no longer exists.
 Responsibility for the records must have been assigned by a regulation under the Public Records Act 2002.
 The records must relate to a function that is no longer performed by government and must not be in the custody of QSA.

 The relevant public authority takes on all the recordkeeping responsibilities for managing and preserving the inherited records.

-A relevant public authority may become a responsible public authority if the records involved in a MOG change are already in QSA’s custody or are later transferred to QSA.
+A relevant public authority may become a responsible public authority if the records involved in a MOG or administrative change are already in QSA’s custody or are later transferred to QSA.